catarse/catarse/README.md

 If you have created a different payment engine to Catarse, please contact us so we can link your engine here.
 If you want to create a payment engine, please join our mailing list at http://groups.google.com/group/catarse-dev

+  List of payment enginees that are being developed or need to be developed further

+    https://github.com/catarse/catarse_pagarme (payment engine used by Catarse.me)
+    https://github.com/devton/catarse_paypal_express (currently out of date and not maintained) https://github.com/sushant12/CatarseStripe (just starting to be developed and needs extra hands -- please pitch in...)

 ## How to contribute with code

 Discuss your plans in our mailing list (http://groups.google.com/group/catarse-dev).